sarahmorris926/bangazon-api-sprint2/README.md

 Once a product has been added to an order, the User will be returned to the Welcome Menu.

+**Complete a payment**
+    1. select active customer
+    2. enter 5 on the command line to complete an order
+    3. CLI will prompt with current order total, enter Y or N
+        1. if N CLI will exit with console log (‘You chose to not complete your order!’)
+    4. If Y CLI will prompt to chose a payment option, enter the number of the payment option that is chosen
+    5. Console will log payment completed, run npm test or refresh the database to view successful update
 # RUNNING TESTS

 To initiate the testing run the following commands in this exact order: